 "A superior swing-based tenor saxophonist influenced by Stan Getz and Scott Hamilton, Harry Allen has made an increasingly strong reputation during numerous recordings and countless live appearances.
 But even with his growing discography, Hits by Brits may very well be Allen's finest all-round recording, at least to date" (from iTunes review).

 The video version is from 2005, preceding the album above by a year and a half.
 It features "The Swing Brothers, Harry Allen New York Sextet" featuring Allen and Scott Hamilton, tenor sax; Bucky Pizzarelli, guitar; John Bunch, piano; Jay Leonhart, bass; Chuck Riggs, drums; and was recorded at Nola Recording studios in New York for Swing Bros.
 Records CMSB-28005.
+(Please complete or pause one

 video before starting another.)